doanhtu07/openai-experiment/README.md

 # 1. AI Tutor

-Use AI_Tutor.py file to test it out!

 This will run a Streamlit chat app that incorporates simple prompt engineering to initialize a Sung Jin Woo (from Solo Leveling) Bot.

+Use AI_Tutor.py file to test the project.
 Play around and have fun with it!

 ## Run scripts